 In Kindergarten and First grade students learn about computer systems, learn to log in and out of a computer, use programs, and become familiar with the keyboard.Â We use the computer to practice reading and math skills.Â In mid-year, first grade students type their spelling words.

-Sixth, Seventh, and Eighth are filled with project based learning.Â Students learn Word, PowerPoint and Excel.Â We discuss topics such Internet safety and Internet bullying.Â Students learn to discriminate between good and bad information on the Internet and do research projects using correct MLA format.Â We discuss plagiarism and how to avoid it.
-Students will learn to use Excel and graphing, which helps during Science Fair.
+Sixth, Seventh, and Eighth are filled with project based learning.Â Students enhance their abilities with Word, PowerPoint and Excel.Â We discuss topics such Internet safety and Internet bullying.Â Students learn to discriminate between good and bad information on the Internet and do research projects using correct MLA format.Â We discuss plagiarism and how to avoid it.
+Students will learn to use Excel to create databases.
+They learn how to create graphs using the data they collect during various projects.
+We work together with the Science teacher to complete their data and graphs for Science Fair.